SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">GUI vs Command Line.

-    - What is the main goal of Unix process init?
+    - What is the main goal of UNIX process init?
 Is init a user or kernel process?
 (8pts)

-        <span style="color:red">init is responsible for bringing up a Unix system after the kernel has been bootstrapped. **User process** with superuser privileges!
+        <span style="color:red">init is responsible for bringing up a UNIX system after the kernel has been bootstrapped. **User process** with superuser privileges!

     - Please explain how I/O protection is done.
 (5pts)